Torh-21/alx-higher_level_programming/0x00-python-hello_world/README.md

 The 6-concat.py script prints Welcome to Holberton School!.
 The 8-concat_edges.py script prints object-oriented programming with Python, followed by a new line.
 The 9-easter_egg.py script prints “The Zen of Python”, by TimPeters, followed by a new line.
+The 10-check_cycle.c function checks if a singly linked list has a cycle in it.